mohsen12999/netcore5webapi/README.md

 - `dotnet new webapi -n catalog` -> making project
 - `dotnet dev-certs https --trust` -> prevent https error
 - run debugger from left menu or `f5` see project in `localhost:5001/swagger`
+- for prevent open new windows for every debug, remove `serverReadyAction` in `.vscode\launch.json`